-Sensitivity to rising interest rates increased by \$1.9 billion, or 34%, to \$7.7 billion as of December 31, 2019 from \$5.8 billion as of December 31, 2018, primarily as a result of lower interest rates increasing the estimated fair value of both interest rate derivative contracts and fixed maturity securities, in line with management expectations.
+Sensitivity to rising interest rates increased by \$988 million, or 13%, to \$8.7 billion at December 31, 2020 from \$7.7 billion at December 31, 2019, primarily as a result of an increase in our fixed maturity securities portfolio and the impact of lower interest rates on the estimated fair value of these securities, in line with management expectations.

-Sensitivity to a 10% rise in equity prices increased by \$155 million, or 22%, to \$864 million as of December 31, 2019 from \$709 million at December 31, 2018.
-Beginning in 2019, we included our embedded derivatives in index-linked annuity liabilities in the sensitivity analysis, and revised the 2018 sensitivity to include such liabilities.
+Sensitivity to a 10% rise in equity prices increased by \$182 million, or 21%, to \$1.0 billion at December 31, 2020 from \$864 million at December 31, 2019.

-As previously mentioned, we economically hedge substantially all of our foreign currency exposure such that the Company's sensitivity to changes in foreign currencies is minimal.
+As previously mentioned, we economically hedge substantially all of our foreign currency exposure such that sensitivity to changes in foreign currencies is minimal.